chanzuckerberg/meta-kg-api-documentation/persons.md

-# Meta KG API - Person
+# Meta API - Person

-The person endpoint is for gathering information about the relationship between a person, or many persons, and related work information in the graph.
+The person endpoint is for gathering information about the relationship between a person or many persons with related work information in the knowledge graph.

 ## Person response shape